siennabienna/workshop_6/README.md

 }
 ```

-To acess the Rita library from my code, I added the link that was on the Github to the index.html.
+To acess the Rita library from my code, I added the link that was on its Github to the index.html.
 Next, I created a simple user input and button so that text could be entered and then confirmed.

 By continuing to follow the workshop video, I was able to create this code: